Mathematics: Distance of horizon

 r is approx. 3440.1 NM

-An example: Let the eye height (h) be 4 meters (= 0.0022 NM); find the distance in NM of the geometrical horizon.
+Let the eye height (h) be 4 metres = 0.0022 NM; find the distance in NM of the geometrical horizon.

 d = 3.89 NM (geometrical)

-The distance of the visible horizon as found in the table is greater (4.2 NM) due to atmospheric refraction.
+The distance of the visible horizon as found tabulated (e.g. in nautical almanacs) is greater (4.2 NM) due to atmospheric refraction.

 Next math chapter: Sextant angles,